MichelleKamau6/Fitness-Website/README.md

 tutorials.html: Entails some workout demonstrations to help the athlete better their technique.

+login.html: A login form where members can join back Grind Mode.
 CSS File
 style.css: The main stylesheet that applies design and layout to the HTML elements.
 It contains: